A taste of The Ritz: iconic Afternoon Tea

 The Ritz afternoon tea room

-Stepping inside The Ritz is quite something I have to admit.
-Once inside, we were greeted by an attentive staff and directed to the afternoon tea room downstairs.
+Stepping into The Ritz is truly something special, I have to admit.
+As soon as we arrived, we were warmly greeted by the attentive staff and shown down to the elegant afternoon tea room.

-As I mentioned to the staff member I was expecting the afternoon tea to take place in the beautiful lounge on the ground floor I had spotted on a previous visit, they explained to me that due to refurbishments the afternoon tea would temporarily be served in another room.
+When I mentioned to the staff that I had been expecting the afternoon tea to take place in the beautiful ground-floor lounge I had seen on a previous visit, they kindly explained that, due to refurbishments, it was temporarily being served in another room.

 The Ritz dress code

-In all other areas of the hotel (The Ritz Restaurant breakfast service, The Rivoli Bar, The Long Gallery, and The Ritz Garden), smart casual attire is required.
-But you have to be aware that shorts, trainers, and sportswear are not permitted in any of the hotel’s restaurants or bars!
+In all other areas of the hotel, like The Ritz Restaurant breakfast service, The Rivoli Bar, The Long Gallery, and The Ritz Garden, smart casual attire is expected.
+Just remember, shorts, trainers, and sportswear aren’t allowed in any of the hotel’s restaurants or bars!

 The afternoon tea experience at The Ritz

-I had heard so much about the “unforgettable” afternoon tea experience at The Ritz that my taste buds were already buzzing with excitement while I was reading the menu.
+I’d heard so much about the ‘unforgettable’ afternoon tea at The Ritz that my taste buds were already tingling with excitement before I even opened the menu.

-The food arrived while we were watching the room filling up.
-The sandwiches and pastries were presented on a three-tiered tray, and the scones were added much later as we finished our sandwiches.
+The food arrived as we watched the room start to fill up.
+The sandwiches and pastries were beautifully arranged on a three-tiered tray, and the scones came later, just as we finished our sandwiches.

-We had 6 different sandwiches, all very traditional except the original brioche roll:
+We had six different sandwiches; all very traditional, except for one original brioche roll:

 – Ham with Grain Mustard Mayonnaise on Brioche Bread